Pedagogies for technologies education

 |creatively and actively design solutions to meet present needs considering impacts on liveability, economic prosperity and environmental sustainability.||includes evaluating processes; considering constraints; risk assessment and management; decision- making strategies; quality control; developing resource, finance, work and time plans; and collaborating and communicating with others at different stages of the process||is a holistic approach to the identification and solving of problems where the focal points are treated as components of a system, and their interactions and interrelationships are analysed individually to see how they influence the functioning of the entire system|

 Other sections of the curriculum document - descriptions of learning in the band levels and in the two subjects, Design and Technologies and Digital Technologies - carry similar implications about the nature of the learning activities that might be expected in the implementation of the curriculum.
 The clear expectation is that learning will be active; that children will learn about technologies by working technologically.
 In that respect the new curriculum is consistent with the Australian and Queensland curriculum directions of the past twenty years in having a focus on technology as a process and technology practice expressed in terms such as "designing, making, and appraising" or "investigation, ideation, production, and evaluation".
+In the new curriculum the scope and sequence documents present the equivalent in terms of "investigating & defining, generating & designing, producing & implementing, evaluating, collaborating & managing".
 Educational theories such as constructivism or Papert's constructionism, in which learning is thought to be best supported and demonstrated by building tangible products, come to mind.

 Projects, problems, inquiries, and challenges

 Technology is presented in terms of meeting human needs and wants, of taking action to achieve preferred futures.
 That is, it is about purposeful changes in the made world in response to some stimulus.
 There are several widely recognized pedagogical patterns that match.